SmileiPIC/Smilei/doc/Sphinx/collisions.rst

   the ion charge is increased, the incident electron is slowed down, and a new electron is created.

+.. rubric:: Warnings

-This scheme does not account for recombination, which would balance ionization over long time scales.
+* This scheme does not account for recombination, which would balance ionization over long time scales.
+* At this time, only single ionization is implemented.
+Consequently, energy loss or number secondary electrons could be underestimated if the timestep is too large.

-.. rubric:: Modifications
+.. rubric:: Relativistic change of frame

 A modification has been added to the theory of [Perez2012]_ in order to account for the laboratory frame being different from the ion frame.
 Considering :math:`\overrightarrow{p_e}`